domarp-j/react-testing/PITCHME.md

 - Async behavior (i.e. promises)
 - The inherent complexity of user interfaces
-- Handling external calls with mocks
+- Handling external calls
-- Complex component composition/hierarchy (something in our control)
+- Complex component composition/hierarchy

 Note:
 - It's just not as simple as the "black-box" testing scenarios in our Rails code.